nose-devs/nose2/contributing.rst

 Contributing to nose2
 =====================

-Please do! nose2 cannot move forward without contributions from the testing community.

-If you're unsure how to get started, feel free to ask for help from the nose2 community via the `mailing list <mailto:discuss@nose2.io>`_.
+Please do!

 The Basics
 ----------

-nose2 is hosted on `github`_ and use GitHub for issue tracking.
+nose2 is hosted on `github`_ and uses GitHub for issue tracking.

 Please report issues and make feature requests here: https://github.com/nose-devs/nose2/issues

-Submit changes as GitHub Pull Requests.

 Code Contributions
 ------------------